 Want to be invited to complete the SSA?
 Submit your complete application for admission to IU Bloomington no later than November 1 to be considered for an invitation to the SSA.

 Once you’ve accessed your Selective Scholarship Application (SSA), you may have some questions.
 We’ve included some common questions and answers to help you navigate the SSA from start to finish.

-Create your IU computing account.
+- Create your IU computing account.
 You will need your 10-digit University ID number provided in your admission notification email to create this account.
-It may take up to two hours to activate your account.
+It may take up to 24 hours to activate your account.
 Do not log in using your guest account.

-Complete the IU Bloomington SSA, then click “Finish and Submit.”
+- Complete the IU Bloomington SSA, then click “Finish and Submit.”
 The deadline to submit your SSA is February 1.
-If you are a Hutton Honors applicant, we recommend inputting your reference information and saving your application immediately, to allow your references time to submit their recommendation letters by the deadline of January 15, 2019.
+If you are a Hutton Honors applicant, we recommend inputting your reference information and saving your application immediately, to allow your references time to submit their recommendation letters by the deadline of February 1.
 They will receive an email with instructions for uploading their letters once you click “Save.”

 Only students who have been invited to complete the SSA will be able to see the IU Bloomington SSA when they log in through One.IU.
 If you have received an official invitation and do not see the IU Bloomington SSA, please verify that you are logging in with your official IU computing account (created after your admission using your 10-digit University ID number that begins with 000 or 200.
 Please refer to your admission notification email or letter for your University ID number).
 All IU students can complete the General Application, and students invited to complete the SSA should submit the General Application as the first step of the SSA.

 We are unable to assign SSAs for any student prior to admission to Indiana University Bloomington.
-The deadline to submit the SSA is January 15, 2019, including both recommendation letters for Hutton Honors College applicants.
+The deadline to submit the SSA is February 1, which includes both recommendation letters for Hutton Honors College applicants.
 It is your responsibility to ensure that your recommendation letters are received by the deadline.

 Your application will contain the most recent admission application information we have on file for you.
 If you submit updated test scores after being assigned an SSA, your application will be updated to reflect the new scores.
 Once you submit your SSA, your application will continue to update with new SAT/ACT scores; however, we cannot guarantee that the reviewing department will consider any information that is updated after you submit your SSA.

-The SSA requires the submission of two recommendation letters to be considered complete.
+Hutton Honors applicants are required to submit two recommendation letters to be considered.
 Please select one individual who can speak to your academic achievement and one individual who can speak to your community service/leadership/extracurricular involvement.
 We suggest that you select individuals who know you personally, but please do not ask family members or friends.
 This article from the College Board shares some helpful tips for selecting your references.